bk1021/tello_drone_human_tracking/README.md

 ### Requirements

-- Download Anaconda and create an environment using command line list in requirement.txt or create similar environment using other ways
+- Download Anaconda and create an environment using command line list in requirement.txt or create similar environment using other ways (can refer environment.yml)
 - DJI Tello drone

 ### Reference